pouryapb/FaceAct-frontend/README.md

-# Getting Started with Create React App
+# A Social Network with React

+This project was built as the final project of internet engineering course in guilan university by Pouria pour Bagheri and Mahdi Pourtalebi

+todo:rest of the readme

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).